– Dr. Karyl Rattay, Director, Delaware Division of Public Health

 In a report released by Child Trends, use of IUDs and implants has increased substantially among Title X clients since the start of our Delaware initiative; almost doubling from 14 percent to 27 percent between 2014 and 2016.
 The percentage of Title X clients using “no method” decreased by nearly 2%.

-In this same two-year period, unplanned pregnancies have decreased by an estimated 15% among Delaware Title X patients, compared to just 1.3% nationally.
+In this same two-year period, unplanned pregnancies have decreased by a simulated 15% among Delaware Title X patients, compared to just 1.3% nationally.

 Estimated unintended pregnancy rates, Title X family planning clients aged 20-39* in Delaware and the United States, 2014-2016